 - Read herbicide labels for proper application safety

-Common lespedeza, also known as Japanese clover, (Kummerowia striata, syn.
-Lespedeza striata) is a very common summer weed that can easily choke out thin turf.
+Common lespedeza, also known as Japanese clover (Kummerowia striata, syn.
+Lespedeza striata), is a very common summer weed that can easily choke out thin turf.
 It is often found in open woods and fields and frequently in disturbed areas and turf.

 Lespedeza is a mat-forming, wiry stemmed, prostrate, freely branched summer annual.
 It has dark green trifoliate (arranged in threes) leaves with three oblong, smooth leaflets.
 Leaflets have parallel veins nearly at right angles to a prominent mid-vein.
 Its leaves have smooth edges and a short spur at the tip of each leaflet.
 Lespedeza has a semi-woody taproot and grows close to the ground, making it difficult to cut with a mower.
 It flowers in late summer with pink to purple, single flowers found in leaf axils on most of the nodes of the main stems.

-Hand pulling is an option, especially in landscape beds where herbicides pose a possible threat to desirable plants.
+Hand-pulling is an option, especially in landscape beds where herbicides pose a possible threat to desirable plants.

-- Ferti-lome Weed-Out Lawn Weed Killer with Trimec® Concentrate
+- Ferti-lome Weed-Out Lawn Weed Killer Granules; Concentrate; or RTS (Ready to spray)

-- Bayer Advanced Southern Weed Killer for Lawns Concentrate; or RTS (Ready to spray)
+- BioAdvanced Southern Weed Killer for Lawns Concentrate; or RTS (Ready to spray)